percyfal/ratatosk/README.md

 * Tests are not real unittests since they depend on oneanother

-* UPSTREAM? in `ratatosk.job.DefaultShellJobRunner._fix_paths`,
+* UPSTREAM in `ratatosk.job.DefaultShellJobRunner._fix_paths`,
   `a.move(b)` doesn't work (I modelled this after [luigi hadoop_jar](https://github.com/spotify/luigi/blob/master/luigi/hadoop_jar.py#L63))

 * Currently need to know target name.
 Add function that prints in which order labels are added to facilitate target name construction.
+  Basically we need to gather all labels between two vertices in the dependency graph.
+See `ratatosk.job.name_prefix` function.

-* Check for program versions and command inconsistencies: for instance, BaseRecalibrator was introduced in GATK 2.0
+* Check for program versions and command inconsistencies: for instance, BaseRecalibrator was introduced in GATK 2.0.
+EDIT: I'm thinking it's best not to elaborate too much on this part, but leave the responsibility of combining correct program versions to the end user.
+Otherwise, this can become overly complex.

-* Speaking of file suffixes, currently assume all fastq files are gzipped
+* Speaking of file suffixes, currently assume all fastq files are gzipped.
+EDIT: actually, this is a good thing.
+If a program can't take gzipped input, use pipes.

 * Configuration issues:

   - Read configuration file on startup, and not for every task as is currently the case
   - Variable expansion would be nice (e.g. $GATK_HOME)
   - Global section for globals, such as num_threads, dbsnp, etc?
-  - Reimplement/rethink configuration parser?

 * Instead of `bwaref` etc for setting alignment references, utilise cloudbiolinux/tool-data